Michael Crouse: Milwaukee Milkmen

 On January 18, 2023, Crouse was claimed off waivers by the Milwaukee Milkmen.
+Crouse became a free agent after the 2023 season.

 International career

-Crouse has played for the Canadian national baseball team.
+Crouse played for the Canadian national baseball team.
 He played in the 2008 World Junior Baseball Championship, being named to the tournament's All-Star team.
 He also participated in the 2011 Baseball World Cup, winning the bronze medal, and the 2011 Pan American Games, winning the gold medal.
-He was the youngest player on the team.
+He was the youngest player on the team in 2011.
+He also played for Canada in the 2017 World Baseball Classic and 2019 Pan American Games.